Zorlin/pioneerFS/README.md

    balance client 1
    ```

-4. The program will provide feedback for each action, showing success messages or errors.
+2. The program will provide feedback for each action, showing success messages or errors.

+### Stopping the Testnet

+To stop the testnet, simply press `Ctrl+C` in the terminal where it's running.

 ## Project Structure